yxshee/handwritten-text-recognition/README.md

 # **📜 Handwritten Text Recognition (HTR)**

-*A Deep Learning-based approach to recognizing handwritten text from images.*

----

 ## **📌 Overview**
 This repository implements a **Handwritten Text Recognition (HTR) model** using deep learning techniques.
 The goal is to convert handwritten text images into machine-readable text using a **Convolutional Recurrent Neural Network (CRNN)** with **CTC loss**.